fcogrodrigues/ml-plataform/README.md

 ---

-🔄 Rebuild & run trainer only
+### 🔄 Rebuild & Ru trainer Only

-This executes `ml-trainer` with news parameters for training new models if desired.
-Publish the new model in bucket `/model/new_model/...`.
+To train a new model with custom parameters:

 ```bash
 docker-compose run --rm \